valuhaka/dass21_fi/README.md

   - residual matrices after the 3+1 bifactor solution
   - other visualisations

+### < criterionValidity.R >

+- Takes < chosenData.Rdata > and < dass.Rdata >.
+- Correlates each DASS-21 subscale (D, A, S, GD) with each of the RAND-36 scales.
+- Outputs the correlation table in nice_table format.

 ### < attritionAnalyses.R >

 - Takes < fullData.Rdata >.